open5gs/open5gs/docs/_docs/guide/02-building-open5gs-from-sources.md

   3. Fill the IMSI, security context(K, OPc, AMF), and APN of the subscriber.
   4. Click `SAVE` Button

-**Tip:** This addition immediately affects Open5GS without restarting any daemon.
+**Note:** Subscribers added with this tool immediately register in the Open5GS HSS/UDR without the need to restart any daemon.
+However, if you use the WebUI to change subscriber profile, you must restart the Open5GS AMF/MME daemon for the changes to take effect.
 {: .notice--warning}

 ### IP routing + NAT for UE internet connectivity